grimme-lab/CENSO/README.md

 # If the user wants to use a specific rcfile:
 config = configure(rcpath="/path/to/rcfile")

-# Get the number of available cpu cores on this machine
-# This is also the default value that CENSO uses
-# This number can also be set to any other integer value and automatically checked for validity
-NCORES = os.cpu_count()

-# Another possibly important setting is OMP, which will get used if you disabled the automatic
-# load balancing in the settings
-OMP = 4

 # After changing a setting you should revalidate
 # Alternatively you could also enable assignment validation using: